eotp/python-workshop-zmk/README.md

 ### Part 1

 * Getting started with Python
+  * Installing Python
   * Introduction to scientific computing with Python
-  * Python and Python´s scientific stack
+  * Python's scientific stack
   * IDE´s and the Jupyter ecosystem

 * Python 101